The reel deal:

 The reel I have been using for the last couple of years is the Shimano Exage 3000.
 I love this little reel and to be fair I have had some pretty good sessions with it.
 I have had some great fish with it too.
-But things have not always been so good and I have to modify thing to make the reel perform slightly better.
+But things have not always been so good and I have to modify things to make the reel perform slightly better.

-In the wind knot article, I mention about line lay and how it can affect whether you are getting them or not.
+In the wind knot article, I mentioned line lay and how it can affect whether you are getting them or not.
 I had to put a washer in so the line was straighter on the spool.
 I still wouldn’t say it’s perfect but haven’t had any wind knots since.

 The other problem was the bail arm bearing (the bit where the line goes) was catching the line.
 I also had to straighten the bail arm but that was maybe me dropping the reel or falling over on the rocks.
-But Shimano makes amazing reels so I’m not being negative, I’m just going to explain that examining the Bassmans reel the ‘Daiwa Exist’ I was absolutely blown away.
+But Shimano makes amazing reels so I’m not being negative, I’m just going to explain that by examining the Bassmans reel the ‘Daiwa Exist’ I was absolutely blown away.

 Surface lure fishing.

 The surface lure is the Bassmans favourite type of lure fishing for bass.

 Disclaimer: First off, if you are reading this post for the first time and wondering who the ‘Bassman is I suggest you read our homepage.
 The Bassman fishes all the time (providing conditions) and catches close to 1500 to 2000 bass a year, I’m not joking.
 I am just the writer of this website and am fortunate enough to fish and share his tactics with you all on this website.